Form I-485 Instructions: Adjustment of Status

 Ineligibility for Lawful Permanent Residence

-The rules determining who may not apply for lawful permanent residence are complex.
-USCIS explains their general guidelines as follows:
+The rules determining who may not apply are complex.
+The United States Citizenship and Immigration Services – USCIS – explains their general guidelines as follows:

 You are generally ineligible for adjustment of status if one or more adjustment bars in INA sections 245(a), (c), (d), and/or (e) apply to you.
 However, adjustment bars do not apply to every type of immigrant category and your category might exempt you from certain adjustment bars.
 For example, certain adjustment bars do not apply to immediate relatives of U.S. citizens, Violence Against Women Act (VAWA)-based applicants, or certain special immigrants.
 In addition, some employment-based applicants might be eligible for an exemption to some adjustment bars.
 For more information, visit www.uscis.gov/green-card/green-card-processes-and-procedures/adjustment-status.